Homepage of Ezra Jordan Aylaian

 Teaching

-- In Fall 2025, I was a Lab TA for Duke's Math 111L, Laboratory Calculus I.
+- Fall 2025: Lab TA for Duke's Math 111L, Laboratory Calculus I.

-- In Spring 2025, I was a Help Room TA for Duke's Math 112L, Laboratory Calculus II.
+- Spring 2025: Help Room TA for Duke's Math 112L, Laboratory Calculus II.

 Service